 #02 near wild heaven curated by kit ortega + autumn loewen

-Near Wild Heaven is a multi media exhibition of regional artists considering the histories, dreamscapes, and analyses of Queer Utopias in Northern Nevada and The Bay Area.
+Near Wild Heaven is a multimedia exhibition by regional artists that considers the histories, dreamscapes, and analyses of Queer Utopias in Northern Nevada and the Bay Area.
 In the early 1970’s, fresh from the memory of Stonewall, the Alpine Liberation Front out of San Francisco sought to build a community for queer people in Alpine County.
-Later, during the height of the AIDS crisis, Reno locals pursued the same dream in trying to establish Stonewall Park.
-While both projects ultimately failed, we’re left with the knowledge that yearning for freedom and queer liberation in the west was shared across generations, and continues to be.
-These yearnings also highlight the fault of seeking a utopia on stolen land, and the tensions that arise in the intersectionalities of liberation.
+Later, during the height of the AIDS crisis, Reno locals pursued the same dream in establishing Stonewall Park.
+While both projects ultimately failed, we’re left with the knowledge that yearning for freedom and queer liberation in the West is shared across generations.
+These yearnings highlight the fault of seeking utopia on stolen land, and the tensions that arise within the intersectionalities of liberation.
 The American West and its dreams and miscalculations have often been depicted through traditional landscape painting.
 In Near Wild Heaven, a literal interpretation of landscape art was forgoed for work that relates to the cultural and queer landscape of Northern Nevada.
 Through this, the curators seek to find what artists in this region dream of, as an ode to the wayward spirit of Queer Utopia, and with its faults in mind.

 #03 POURS FROM A CRACKED VESSEL BY D. STEVENS

-The series consists of framed mixed-media collages and sculptural pieces.
-Stevens’ art depicts, in slightly jovial ways, how we are misled to trust in a disingenuous system, believing what we consume is not intended to harm us, when in fact, the Necrostate wants us dead.
-Extraction, the destruction of nature to advance technology, weaponization of food as well as the water used to grow it, is more blatant with each passing day.
-Victims are blamed for their own suffering, exacerbated by a cruel, colonial agenda.
+Pours from a Cracked Vessel depicts, in slightly jovial ways, how we are misled to trust in a disingenuous system, believing what we consume is not intended to harm us- when in fact, the Necro-State wants us dead.
+Extraction, the destruction of nature to advance technology & the weaponization of food/water, is more blatant with each passing day.
+Victims are consistently blamed for their own suffering, exacerbated by a cruel, colonial agenda.

-D. Stevens admires the way artists like Niki de Saint Phalle are able to process complex emotion & pain by producing exuberant work.
-She said, “There is nothing more shocking than joy”.
-While the artist doesn’t entirely agree with that statement, Stevens does aspire to find & create joy as an act of defiance.
+The artist, D. Stevens, admires the way artist Niki de Saint Phalle was able to process complex emotion & pain by producing papier-mache exuberant work.
+She said, “There is nothing more shocking than joy.”
+While Stevens doesn’t entirely agree with the statement, they do aspire to find & create joy as an act of defiance.

 #04 The Museum of Señor Babyhead BY Analisa Raya-Flores